LeeSandberg/LeeSandberg/README.md

 - 💞️ I’m looking to collaborate on cool stuff, whatever You can come up with.
 - I like to design electronics, embedded computers IoT, edge devices, cloud solutions, AI, DNNs. computer games.
 Robotics.
 Help with research projects, creator stuff, I have build a mobile robot and the latest project is a full scale teather in an old barn.
 - I want to move into biological programming and quantum computing using Tensor flow Keras.
-- Hope to find people where my skills will flowrish.
+- Hope to find people where my skills will flourish.
-- If You work with me You have to be pro GPU, TPU, QPU in your servers setup.... :-)
+- If You work with me You have to be pro using GPU, TPU, QPU in your servers setup.... :-)
-- People who belive severs only should have CPU's please stay away from me.
+- People who belive severs only should have CPU's please stay away from me. #¤¤%&(!
 - I am also restoring an old car.
 - 📫 How to reach me ...
 lee.sandberg on googles gmail